wooogler/choir-code-docs/lab-policy.md

 # Lab Policies

+## Space

 The research lab is located in Gilbert 4102.
+Unfortunately there is currently no seating available in the lab, but a request is pending to add more space and seats will become available as students graduate.

 ## Communication
 - [Slack](https://code-world-workspace.slack.com) will be the primary mode of communication for the research group.
 Each project has an individual channel to discuss research updates, and general updates will appear in the #general, #reading-group, or #random channels.
 There are also public channels available for various research areas in the group.